 However, if you rent the same equipment enough, this may not be an issue.
 While this category is on the fence, we still think it’s more beneficial for you to know your event equipment 100% as opposed to be stuck with new equipment last minute.

 Our Vote: Buy WINS (barely)

 When it comes to planning an event, you OBVIOUSLY want people to attend, especially considering how much time and money you're putting into it.
 But event promotion...that's a full-time job in itself!
-Check out some top tips in our free guide, Event Marketing: Promotional Tactics to Amplify Attendance!
+Get your own event app for your conference and check out some top tips in our free guide, Event Marketing: Promotional Tactics to Amplify Attendance!